When is the Albanese morphism an algebraic fiber space in positive characteristic?: Frobenius split morphisms

-In this section, we introduce and study the notion of $F$-split morphisms. \begin{defn} Let $X$ be a normal variety and $\Delta$ be an effective $\Q$-Weil divisor on $X$.
-Let $f:X\to Z$ be a projective morphism to a smooth variety $Z$. $f$ is said to be \textit{sharply $F$-split} (\textit{$F$-split} for short) with respect to $\Delta$ if there exists an $e>0$ such that the composite
+In this section, we introduce and study the notion of an $F$-split morphism.
+We fix an algebraically closed field $k$ of characteristic $p>0$. \begin{defn} Let $X$ be a normal variety and $\Delta$ an effective $\mathbb{Q}$-Weil divisor on $X$.
+Let $f:X\to Z$ be a projective morphism to a smooth variety $Z$.
+We say that $f$ is \textit{sharply $F$-split} (\textit{$F$-split} for short) with respect to $\Delta$ if there exists an $e>0$ such that the composite